fabacab/fetlife-export/README.markdown

     Downloading 9 statuses...
     Downloading 2 pictures...
     Downloading 1 posts...

+You can optionally direct `fetlife-export.pl` to make requests through a proxy, such as [Privoxy](http://privoxy.org/) or [Tor](https://torproject.org/).

+    ./fetlife-export.pl --proxy=http://example.proxy.com:8080 fetfails # Use an open HTTP proxy.
+    ./fetlife-export.pl --proxy=socks://localhost:9050 fetfails # Use a local SOCKS proxy, like Tor.

 The Web portion of the suite is mostly a simple wrapper around this command-line tool that provides an HTML interface to its options.